kayeeliu3/session-maps/README.md

 # session-maps
-A small website designed to plot markers for trad sessions in the West of Scotland.
+A small website designed to plot markers for trad sessions around Eastern Scotland and Fife.